tsunami643/blog/_posts/2025-09-04-ti14-team-guide.md

 ### There's no time!

-AHHHH I'm publishing this like 1 hour before TI starts.
+I'm publishing this like 1 hour before TI starts.
 Gogogo, a quick recap of the year:

 * **Lots more competition** - Pretty much every team directly invited to TI won at least one event this season
 * **Lots more events** - Nearly twice as many as last year